opnfv/functest/docs/testing/user/userguide/runfunctest.rst

 Functest includes a cleaning mechanism in order to remove all the OpenStack resources except those present before running any test.
-The script *$REPOS_DIR/functest/functest/utils/generate_defaults.py* is called once when setting up the Functest environment (i.e. CLI command 'functest env prepare') to snapshot all the OpenStack resources (images, networks, volumes, security groups, tenants, users) so that an eventual cleanup does not remove any of these defaults.
+The script *$REPOS_DIR/functest/functest/utils/openstack_snapshot.py* is called once when setting up the Functest environment (i.e. CLI command 'functest env prepare') to snapshot all the OpenStack resources (images, networks, volumes, security groups, tenants, users) so that an eventual cleanup does not remove any of these defaults.

+It is also called before running a test except if it is disabled by configuration in the testcases.yaml file (clean_flag=false).
+This flag has been added as some upstream tests already include their own cleaning mechanism (e.g. Rally).

-The script **clean_openstack.py** which is located in *$REPOS_DIR/functest/functest/utils/* is normally called after a test execution.
-It is in charge of cleaning the OpenStack resources that are not specified in the defaults file generated previously which is stored in */home/opnfv/functest/conf/os_defaults.yaml* in the Functest docker container.
+The script **openstack_clean.py** which is located in *$REPOS_DIR/functest/functest/utils/* is normally called after a test execution.
+It is in charge of cleaning the OpenStack resources that are not specified in the defaults file generated previously which is stored in */home/opnfv/functest/conf/openstack_snapshot.yaml* in the Functest docker container.

-It is important to mention that if there are new OpenStack resources created manually after preparing the Functest environment, they will be removed, unless you use the special method of invoking the test case with specific suppression of clean up.
+It is important to mention that if there are new OpenStack resources created manually after the snapshot done before running the tests, they will be removed, unless you use the special method of invoking the test case with specific suppression of clean up.
 (See the `Troubleshooting`_ section).

-The reason to include this cleanup meachanism in Functest is because some test suites such as Tempest or Rally create a lot of resources (users, tenants, networks, volumes etc.) that are not always properly cleaned, so this function has been set to keep the system as clean as it was before a full Functest execution.
+The reason to include this cleanup meachanism in Functest is because some test suites create a lot of resources (users, tenants, networks, volumes etc.) that are not always properly cleaned, so this function has been set to keep the system as clean as it was before a full Functest execution.

 Although the Functest CLI provides an easy way to run any test, it is possible to do a direct call to the desired test script.
 For example:

-    python $REPOS_DIR/functest/functest/opnfv_tests/OpenStack/vPing/vPing_ssh.py -d
+    python $REPOS_DIR/functest/functest/opnfv_tests/openstack/vping/vping_ssh.py

 Automated testing